cold-storage/hipq/state.md

 #### Persistent State vs Actual State

-It's very important to distinguish between persistent state and actual state.
+It's important to distinguish between persistent state and actual state.
 The states described above (and the only thing we ever know for sure) are the persistent state -- the actual values currently in the database.

 Persistent state may be initial, but the job is actually running.
 If the app crashes before it has a chance to update the state it will likely run the job again when it restarts.